 - Sea Safari 8 offers great value seven-night itineraries to Raja Ampat and has two bunk cabins below deck.

-- Nautilus Belle Amie and Nautilus Under Sea liveaboards are ocean-going steel-hulled vessels offering 8-night dive trips to see the megafauna of Mexico’s Socorro & Guadalupe Islands.
-See giant mantas, dolphins, hammerhead, Galapagos and whale sharks at Socorro between December and June and dive with Great White Sharks at Guadalupe Island from July to November.
+- Nautilus Belle Amie and Nautilus Under Sea liveaboards are ocean-going steel-hulled vessels offering 8-night dive trips to see the megafauna of Mexico’s Socorro Islands.
+See giant mantas, dolphins, hammerhead, Galapagos and whale sharks at Socorro between December and June and dive the Sea of Cortez from July to November.
 Both boats have a quad-share cabin.

 MV Solitude 1 offers tours to Tubbataha Reef, Malapascua and Ticao and from November to February relocates to Palau.
 The boat has a quad-share or Family cabin below deck which sleeps four adults comfortably.